 Being diagnosed with cancer is something no one wants to hear.
 Cancer presents many different challenges, complicating factors, and concerns for patients and their caregivers.

 There are over one million cancer survivors in Canada – so there is an “after cancer” life for so many.
 How will we live that life?
-Lifelong medications are expensive, fear of recurrence is pervasive, financial impact can be long-lasting, what can we do about it?
+Lifelong medications are expensive, fear of recurrence is pervasive, and financial impact can be long-lasting.
+What can we do about it?

-CCSN is asking: as a nation is Canada doing everything it can to find cancer cures, improve care prevention and provide equal access and support to best available care?
-For those who have already experienced a diagnosis and those who will do so in the future.
-After treatment is over, what support can patients and caregivers expect to carry on leading normal and happy lives?
+CCSN is asking: as a nation, is Canada doing everything it can to find cancer cures, improve care prevention, and provide equal access and support to the best available care?
+This is important for those who have already experienced a diagnosis as well as those who will do so in the future.
+After treatment is over, what support can patients and caregivers expect to have to help them carry on leading normal and happy lives?
 What do they do if their cancer comes back?

-- We ensure cancer patients, survivors and caregivers have access to education and action opportunities
+- We ensure cancer patients, survivors and caregivers have access to education and action opportunities.

-- We work together with partner groups and individuals, to identify and remove barriers to the best standard of patient care
+- We work together with partner groups and individuals, to identify and remove barriers to the best standard of patient care.

 - We support and encourage evidence-based research on ways to improve patient care and recognize the need for and provide survivor support.

-Find Out More About This Charity
+Find Out More About This Charity:

-- OTTAWA, ON , K2C 2B5
+Ottawa, ON K2C 2B5